 Experience with Legal or Medical Forms and Documents

 We recognize your time is valuable, so please do not apply if you do not have at least the following required minimum qualifications:

 Two years of experience performing clerical/office support duties that demonstrates proficiency with standard office applications and practices.
 Completion of a clerical training program or office administration coursework may be substituted for up to six months of the required experience.
 Some assignments require one year of experience in the area of assignment.

 For more detailed information about this classification, including the minimum qualifications, please click here: Office Assistant III.

 ABOUT THE PROCESS

-All applicants will receive email notifications regarding their status in the recruitment process.
+Any email notifications regarding the recruitment process will come from firstname.lastname@example.org.
 Please be sure to check your spam settings to allow our emails to reach you.
 You may also log into your governmentjobs.com account to view these emails.

-Important Information: Important Information: Depending on work assignment and applicable Public Health Order, some employees may be required to be fully vaccinated and/or consent to weekly COVID-19 testing.
-To help mitigate transmission, the County strongly recommends all individuals wear face coverings when indoors in workplaces and public settings.
+Depending on work assignment and applicable State or Federal Public Health Order, some employees may be required to be fully vaccinated and/or consent to weekly COVID-19 testing.
+To help mitigate transmission, masks are required for all individuals, regardless of vaccination status, in certain workplace settings per the California Department of Public Health and masks are strongly recommended by the Marin County Public Health Officer in all other settings.